 Depending on your FFL license type, you’ll either need to be a Class 1, 2 or 3 SOT.
 See the chart below to help determine which class of SOT registration each FFL requires.

 The SOT registration is good for one year from July 1 to June 30.
 Therefore, if you start in this business in the first half of the year, you might be stuck paying for a full year’s registration and only get a couple months of use out of it because it’ll expire on June 30th.

 The good news is that you’ll likely be in the “under $500k yearly sales” category below, so you won’t waste too much money.
 If you’re wondering more about what an SOT is, check out the article What is an SOT?.

 If you’d like to get your FFL and become an SOT, sign up for your Guide to Get Your Own FFL and Become an SOT course bundle to save money!

-If you meet the State Department’s definition of a manufacturer, then you must register with the Directorate of Defense Trade Controls (DDTC) per the International Traffic in Arms Regulations (ITAR).
+If you meet the State Department’s definition of a manufacturer and manufacture any items on the USML,then you must register with the Directorate of Defense Trade Controls (DDTC) per the International Traffic in Arms Regulations (ITAR).

 If you’re not sure about this, please consider taking the Guide to Get Your Own FFL to learn more.

 The cost to register is $2,250 every year and the State department enforces this one – be careful!
 This used to be significant cost for FFL manufacturers, however, with the new ITAR rules, a manufacturer doesn’t need to register for non-NFA firearms.

 If you’re a manufacturer and make 50 or more firearms per year, then you must pay 10-11% (depending on firearm type) of the firearm’s value as an excise tax.